yonatansnir/slobby-api/README.md

-# slobby-api
+# Slobby API
-REST API for Slobby app.
+Hello Aamal and Nina. this is our Back-End project for the app. only us working on this project.
+You can start code the basic parts.

+### Todo:

+# DO NOT WORK ON THE MASTER!